brown-band/website/pages/scripts/1997-1998/spring/adoch.md

 And the school that will bring it to you is Brown University.

-We now return you to your regularly scheduled show by playing "Joshua."
+We now return you to your regularly scheduled show by playing “Joshua.”

-:sd[Band plays "Joshua"]
+:sd[Band plays “Joshua”]

 _The Final Segment- Essays._